amazon-braket/amazon-braket-pennylane-plugin-python/doc/devices/ahs_remote.rst

 Supported operations
 ~~~~~~~~~~~~~~~~~~~~

-For Analogue Hamiltonian Simulation, the only supported operation is a `ParametrizedEvolution <https://docs.pennylane.ai/en/stable/code/api/pennylane.pulse.ParametrizedEvolution.html>`_
+The only operation supported for analog Hamiltonian simulation is a `ParametrizedEvolution <https://docs.pennylane.ai/en/stable/code/api/pennylane.pulse.ParametrizedEvolution.html>`_
 describing a hardware-compatible electromagnetic pulse.